 The Ministry of Transport also proposed to soon approve and submit to the National Assembly for consideration and decision on solutions to handle difficulties and obstacles of the BOT traffic project according to the proposal of the Ministry of Transport in Document No. 2451/TTr-BGTVT dated March 8, 2024, as a basis for investment research and upgrading the Thai Nguyen - Cho Moi section to a complete 4-lane scale.

-Also in Document No. 3790/BGTVT-CĐCTVN, the Ministry of Transport proposed that the Government leaders assign the ministry to coordinate with the State Capital Management Committee at Enterprises and the People's Committee of Hai Phong City in the process of researching, preparing for investment, and upgrading the Yen Bai - Lao Cai and Ninh Binh - Hai Phong expressways through Hai Phong City.
+Also in Document No. 3790/BGTVT-CĐCTVN, the Ministry of Transport proposed that the Government leaders assign this ministry to coordinate with the State Capital Management Committee at Enterprises and the People's Committee of Hai Phong City in the process of researching, preparing for investment, and upgrading the Yen Bai - Lao Cai and Ninh Binh - Hai Phong expressways through Hai Phong City.

 For the remaining 2-lane expressways, the Ministry of Transport will coordinate with localities to review and study additional investment in synchronous works serving exploitation; select appropriate traffic organization plans to improve exploitation efficiency and ensure traffic safety.

-Regarding the remaining limited 4-lane divergent expressways, the Ministry of Transport said it will urgently review and evaluate the overall traffic organization measures for the routes in operation to meet the requirements of safe and effective operation, reduce traffic congestion and accidents; strengthen traffic inspection and control, and strictly handle traffic violations on expressways.
+Regarding the remaining limited 4-lane diverging expressways, the Ministry of Transport said it will urgently review and evaluate the overall traffic organization measures for the routes in operation to meet the requirements of safe and effective operation, reduce traffic congestion and accidents; strengthen traffic inspection and control, and strictly handle traffic violations on expressways.

 In the immediate future, the Ministry of Transport will direct investors to accelerate synchronous investment in Intelligent Transport Systems (ITS) and rest stops on highways to strictly control traffic on highways, serve the needs of traffic participants, improve capacity and efficiency of highway exploitation; install a vehicle load inspection system, and refuse service if a vehicle is found to exceed the prescribed load.

-“The Ministry of Transport will urgently complete necessary procedures and develop a plan to implement the collection of service fees for using state-invested highways immediately after the Road Law is passed to create resources for investment in traffic infrastructure, reasonably regulate traffic flow between highways and parallel national highways, and reduce congestion and traffic accidents on highways,” the leader of the Ministry of Transport informed.
+“The Ministry of Transport will urgently complete the necessary procedures and develop a plan to implement the collection of service fees for using state-invested highways immediately after the Road Law is passed to create resources for investment in traffic infrastructure, reasonably regulate traffic flow between highways and parallel national highways, and reduce congestion and traffic accidents on highways,” the leader of the Ministry of Transport informed.

 “Management agencies need to pay attention to organizing traffic reasonably and scientifically.
-For routes that do not have the conditions to be divided into phases, it is necessary to continuously evaluate and review the operating conditions and apply intelligent traffic control technology to operate the project smoothly and ensure safety for traffic participants,” Mr. Chung suggested.
+For routes that do not have the conditions to be divided into phases, it is necessary to continuously evaluate and review operating conditions and apply smart traffic control technology to operate the project smoothly and ensure safety for traffic participants,” Mr. Chung suggested.

 Group 1: Investing in upgrading 5 expressways in urgent need: including: La Son - Hoa Lien, Cam Lo - La Son, Cao Bo - Mai Son, Trung Luong - My Thuan (all part of the North - South expressway in the East) and Hoa Lac - Hoa Binh.
-The preliminary total investment is about 55,318 billion VND, of which, state capital is about 15,034 billion VND (local budget has balanced 3,028 billion VND; central budget has balanced 5,006 billion VND, still lacking 7,000 billion VND); capital mobilized by investors is about 40,284 billion VND.
+Preliminary total investment is about 55,318 billion VND, of which state capital is about 15,034 billion VND (local budget has balanced 3,028 billion VND; central budget has balanced 5,006 billion VND, still lacking 7,000 billion VND); capital mobilized by investors is about 40,284 billion VND.

 Group 2: Investing in upgrading 3 expressways to meet transportation needs and exploit synchronously with adjacent expressway sections that have been exploited and are being invested in with a scale of 4 lanes including: Yen Bai - Lao Cai; Thai Nguyen - Cho Moi; Hai Phong - Thai Binh expressway.
 Total state capital demand is about 18,683 billion VND.

-Group 3: Upgrading the remaining 2-lane expressways to a complete 4-lane scale, including: Tuyen Quang - Ha Giang; Hoa Binh - Moc Chau phase I; Dong Dang - Tra Linh phase I; the route connecting Huu Nghi - Chi Lang expressway with Tan Thanh border gate and Coc Nam border gate; Ho Chi Minh road, Chon Thanh - Duc Hoa section.
+Group 3: Upgrade the remaining 2-lane expressways to a complete 4-lane scale, including: Tuyen Quang - Ha Giang; Hoa Binh - Moc Chau phase I; Dong Dang - Tra Linh phase I; the route connecting Huu Nghi - Chi Lang expressway with Tan Thanh border gate and Coc Nam border gate; Ho Chi Minh road, Chon Thanh - Duc Hoa section.
 Preliminary capital demand is about 50,837 billion VND from the central budget.

 Group 4: Upgrading the remaining limited 4-lane diverging expressways.
 According to preliminary calculations, the upgrade plan according to the planning scale, the state capital needs to be supplemented by about 410,572 billion VND.